Gustav Fabergé: Life and career

 Gustav qualified as a master in 1841.
-In 1842, he opened the jewellery firm House of Fabergé in Saint Petersburg and married Charlotte Maria Jungstedt (born Jungstedt), the daughter of a Danish artist, Carl Jungstedt.
-He employed Johann Alexander Gunst, Johann Eckhardt and from 1857 August Wilhelm Holmström.
+In 1842, he opened the jewelry firm House of Fabergé in Saint Petersburg, in a basement flat at 12 Bolshaya Morskaya Street, and married Marie Fabergé (born Jungstedt), the daughter of a German-Lutheran Danish artist, Carl Jungstedt.
+Among the pieces made by the firm during that time, we find a gold-mounted carnelian demi-parure, a gold-mounted diamond-set brooch and ear studs, and a gold-link bracelet.
+He employed Johann Alexander Gunst, Johann Eckhardt and, from 1857, August Wilhelm Holmström.
+The limited information available about Gustav Fabergé’s work suggests that his output was quite modest, consisting mainly of simple jewelry pieces such as agate necklaces, bracelets, and spectacles.
+It is widely believed that his son, Carl Fabergé, was responsible for introducing innovative designs to the business.
 Peter Carl Fabergé was initially educated in Saint Petersburg.
 In 1860, Gustav Fabergé retired and, together with his wife and son, moved to Dresden, leaving the business in the hands of Peter Hiskias Pending and V. A. Zaianchkovski.
 In Dresden, they lived at Walpurgisstraße and Victoriastraße, a few minutes’ walk from the Castle and the famous jewellery collection Grünes Gewölbe, with the important jewellery of Johann Melchior Dinglinger.
 Peter Carl continued his education in Dresden.
-A second son, Agathon, was born to the couple two years later.
-A daughter, Wilhelmine Charlotte Fabergé was born 1850 in Saint Petersburg.
+The other children were: Alexandra Fabergé (1844-1896), Wilhelmine Fabergé (1848-1928), Agatha Fabergé (1853-1858) and Agathon (1862-1895).